 19:30 Richard Mouw – Kuyper, Science, and Kinds of Explanation

 15:00 Craig Bartholomew – Kuyper, the doctrine of creation, and science

 17:00 James Eglinton – Kuyper on Evolutionary Linguistics

 18:30 Deborah Haarsma – Kuyper on Evolution, Then and Now

 All sessions will be opened 15 minutes before start time.

 We welcome abstracts for papers that discuss Abraham Kuyper’s views on the intersections between philosophy, theology, and science.

 Topics might include Kuyper’s notion of the Reformed worldview’s contribution to modern science, Kuyper’s attitude toward the tradition of natural philosophy/natural theology, Kuyper’s account of creation and the image of God, his notion of ‘Platonic dualism’, or other aspects of his thought.
 But we also view the Kuyperian tradition as a living (and contested) framework for philosophy, theology, and science.
 So we welcome constructive papers which develop some Kuyperian themes in conversation with a contemporary scientific discipline or scientific issue.

 Finally, we encourage papers which provide more critical perspectives on the Kuyperian tradition.
 Papers should be written for presentation in about 20 minutes.
-Please submit abstracts of no more than 300 words (along with your name, academic discipline, and institutional affiliation) to firstname.lastname@example.org by 1 June, 2020.
+Applicants should register and apply here (DO NOT register on this main registration site if submitting an abstract).